La Amistad International Park: Biodiversity

 Unique in Central America, La Amistad International Park displays signs of Quaternary glaciation.
 The repeated glaciations and topographic isolation has led to extraordinary habitat diversity within the park, favoring high rates of biodiversity and speciation.
 More than 10,000 flowering plants have been described within the park, along with 215 mammal species, roughly 250 reptiles and amphibian species, and 115 species of freshwater fish.

 Five species of big cats roam the park: pumas, ocelots, margay, jaguars, and jaguarundis.
 The park also protects critical habitat for many endangered species, such as the ornate spider monkey, the Central American tapir, and the splendid poison frog.
 At least seven amphibian species are entirely restricted to the park boundaries, including the Chiriquí fire salamander.
 The park contains 600 kinds of bird, including the three-wattled bellbird, resplendent quetzal, yellow-green brushfinch, and bare-necked umbrellabird.
 It has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-As a consequence of the difficulty of the terrain, the park is relatively unexplored and the only substantial scientific explorations deep into the park have been led by the Natural History Museum London, INBio and the University of Panama in the last 6 years (2003–2008).
+As a consequence of the difficulty of the terrain, the park is relatively unexplored and the only substantial scientific explorations deep into the park have been led by the Natural History Museum London, INBio and the University of Panama in the late 2000s.
 In 2006 the UK's Darwin Initiative funded a three-year collaborative project led by the Natural History Museum, London, INBio (Costa Rica) and ANAM (Panama).
 The aim of the Initiative was to generate baseline biodiversity information for the park and a map of the biodiversity.
 This involved a series of seven multi-disciplinary and international expeditions to remote parts of La Amistad during which over 7,500 plant, 17,000 beetle and 380 herpetological collections were made and deposited in the national collections of Costa Rica and Panama.
 These expeditions also led to the discovery of 12 plant species, one dung beetle species, 15 amphibian and three reptile species new to science.